1973 Northern Ireland border poll: Violence

 The civil authorities were prepared for violence on polling day.
 They had put in place mobile polling stations which could be rushed into use if there was bomb damage to scheduled poll buildings.
 Two days before the referendum a British soldier, Guardsman Anton Brown of the 2nd Battalion, Coldstream Guards was shot dead in Belfast as the army searched for weapons and explosives which could be used to disrupt the upcoming referendum.

 Violence by both Republican and Loyalist paramilitaries still took place on polling day.
 The Provisional Irish Republican Army exploded several bombs across Northern Ireland and shot dead a British soldier guarding a polling station in the area of the Falls Road in Belfast.
 The Ulster Defence Association abducted and killed a Catholic civilian from Ballymurphy.
 A polling station in East Belfast guarded by the Ulster Defence Regiment was also raided by Loyalist paramilitaries who stole several self-loading rifles.

-As a political response to the referendum, the Provisional Irish Republican Army also planted four car bombs in London that day, two of which went off, causing one death and injuring over 200.
+As a political response to the referendum, the Provisional Irish Republican Army also planted four car bombs in London that day, two of which went off, injuring over 200.